netdata/netdata/web/server/README.md

 Most of the time, these errors are due to incompatibilities between your browser's options related to TLS/SSL protocols and Netdata's internal configuration.
 The most common error is `error:00000006:lib(0):func(0):EVP lib`.

 In the near future, Netdata will allow our users to change the internal configuration to avoid similar errors.
-Until then, we're recommending only the most common and safe encryption protocols, which you can find above.
+Until then, we're recommending only the most common and safe encryption protocols listed above.

 ### Access lists